helamhiri/Qhack2022_solutions/algorithms_500_DeutschJozsaStrikesAgain_template/readme.md

 1. Oracle

-Given a function f:{0,1}<sup>N</sup> →{0,1} , it can be encoded with a combination of quantum gates such that:
+Given a function f:{0,1}<sup>N</sup> →{0,1} , it can be encoded with a combination of quantum gates such that the input is a bit string of length N (represented by n qubits) and the output is represented by a single qubit: y=f(i).

 ![of1](./Images/of1.png)

-The input is a bit string of length N (presented by n qubits) and the output is represented by a single qubit: y=f(i).

 But, as we know, quantum computation theory implies that any transformation should be unitary and thus invertible meaning that given the output of the oracle, one can systematically determine the input value.
-In order to ensure this high order rule, a quantum oracle is rather represented in this way where we add an ancillary qubit in which we encode the output of the function:
+In order to ensure this high order rule, a quantum oracle is rather represented in this way where we add an ancillary qubit in which we encode the output of the function while keeping the input qubits unchanged:

 ![of2](./Images/of2.png)